CITY OF DETROIT PROVIDES INFORMATION FOR JUNE 26 FORD FIREWORKS

 Viewing Areas, Street Closures, Parking Options and Curfew Information Announced

-Hundreds of thousands of spectators will line the shores of the Detroit River to enjoy the Ford Fireworks presented by Ford Motor Company on Monday, June 22.
-To help make this an enjoyable experience for all, the City of Detroit will enforce access restrictions to Hart Plaza and Belle Isle.
-Admittance onto Belle Isle and pedestrian set-up at Hart Plaza will not be permitted before 2 p.m. on June 22.
-See below for more information about this year’s fireworks.
+Thousands of spectators will line the shores of the Detroit River to enjoy the Ford Fireworks on Monday, June 26.
+To help make it an enjoyable experience for all, the City of Detroit and the State of Michigan will enforce access restrictions to Hart Plaza and Belle Isle.
+Admittance onto Belle Isle by vehicles and pedestrian set-up at Hart Plaza will not be permitted before 2 p.m. on June 26.

 The following locations have been identified as the best viewing sites:

 Belle Isle (viewing from the MacArthur Bridge will not be permitted)

 Mt.
 Elliott Park, Owens Park and Erma Henderson Park

 Riverside Park and the RiverWalk (from Yzerman Drive to Joseph Campau) will be CLOSED.